GoogleCloudPlatform/magic-modules/docs/content/develop/run-tests.md

 ### Alternative: using a global CLI configuration file

 If you do not want to use the `TF_CLI_CONFIG_FILE` environment variable, as described above, you can instead create a global version of the CLI configuration file.
 This configuration will be used automatically by Terraform.
 To do this, follow [the guidance in the official documentation](https://developer.hashicorp.com/terraform/cli/config/config-file#locations).
+For Windows, the file will be named `terraform.rc` and go in the `%APPDATA` directory.
+For all other systems, it will be named `.terraformrc` and go in the user's home directory.

 In this scenario you will need to remember to edit this file to swap between using developer overrides and using the production provider versions.